Bedford–Stuyvesant, Brooklyn: 2020s

-According to the 2020 census data from New York City Department of City Planning on the neighborhood racial demographics, western Bedford-Stuyvesant now has an almost equal population of White and Black residents with each of their population residents at between 30,000 to 39,999 along with having between 10,000 to 19,999 Hispanic residents.
+According to the 2020 census data from New York City Department of City Planning on the neighborhood racial demographics, western Bedford-Stuyvesant now has an almost equal population of White and Black residents with each of their population residents at between 30,000 and 39,999 along with having between 10,000 and 19,999 Hispanic residents.
 Eastern Bedford-Stuvyvesant has 40,000+ Black residents, 20,000 to 29,000 White residents, and 10,000 to 19,999 Hispanic residents.
 The 2020 census data show Bedford-Stuyvesant with an increasing diverse racial community.
+In 2024, the installation of Bed-Stuy Aquarium highlighted the broader social tensions surrounding gentrification in the neighborhood.
+In one notable incident, two residents attempted to remove some of the fish, citing cruelty, which sparked a larger debate about the neighborhood’s changing dynamics.

 Subsections

 Neighborhoods

 Bedford is located toward the western end of Bedford-Stuyvesant.
 Before the American Revolutionary War times, it was the first settlement to the east of the Village of Brooklyn.
 It was originally part of the old village of Bedford, which was centered near today's Bedford Avenue–Fulton Street intersection.
 The area "extends from Monroe Street on the north to Macon Street and Verona Place on the south, and from just east of Bedford Avenue eastward to Tompkins Avenue," according to the Landmarks Preservation Commission.
 Bedford is adjacent to Williamsburg, Crown Heights, and Clinton Hill.

 Stuyvesant Heights is located toward the southern-central section of Bedford-Stuyvesant.
 It has historically been an African-American enclave.
 It derives its name from Stuyvesant Avenue, its principal thoroughfare.
 It was originally part of the outlying farm area of Bedford for most of its early history.
 A low-rise residential district of three- and four-story masonry row houses and apartment buildings with commercial ground floors, it was developed mostly between 1870 and 1920, mainly between 1895 and 1900.
 The Stuyvesant Heights Historic District is located within the area bounded roughly by Tompkins Avenue on the west, Macon and Halsey Streets on the north, Malcolm X Boulevard on the east, and Fulton Street on the south.

 Ocean Hill is located toward the eastern end Ocean Hill received its name in 1890 for being slightly hilly.
 Hence it was subdivided from the larger community of Stuyvesant Heights.
 From the beginning of the 20th century to the 1960s Ocean Hill was an Italian enclave.
 By the late 1960s Ocean Hill and Bedford-Stuyvesant proper together formed the largest African American community in the United States.

 Weeksville is located toward the southeast.
 Weeksville was named after James Weeks, an ex-slave from Virginia, who in 1838 bought a plot of land and founded Weeksville.